 Windows 10 upgrade

 To remain compliant with IT security standards at Concordia University, faculty and staff members currently working on Concordia issued PC devices will be required to upgrade to Windows 10 to ensure continued support from Microsoft.
-Microsoft has announced that with the release of Windows 10, Windows 7 systems will begin to no longer be supported with security updates and bug/feature patches.
+Microsoft has announced that with the release of Windows 10, Windows 7 systems will no longer be supported with security updates and bug/feature patches.

 Upgrade to Windows 10